Maksim-Deshkov/airbusshipdetection/README.md

 ![alt text](images/balanced_data.PNG)

+ And noooow we are ready to split our data for validation and train! ;)

 **Important:** balanced dataset (dataset created during analysis) includes 4000 images per each class (0-15 ships) because original dataset contains ~80% images with no ships.
 Also dataset was downscaled to 256x256, with original resolution the metrics might be better.

 ### Guide (FIRST STEPS IS IMPORTANT FOR ALL!!!!)